pabloql/counting-axions-iaxo/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2606.XXXXX-b31b1b.svg)](https://arxiv.org/abs/2606.XXXXX)

-Code and data to reproduce the results and figures of **"Counting axions with IAXO"**, by B. Grinstein, C. Miró, and P. Quílez ([arXiv:2606.XXXXX](https://arxiv.org/abs/2606.XXXXX)).
+Code and data to reproduce the results and figures of **"Counting axions with IAXO"**, by B. Grinstein, C. Miró, and P. Quílez Lasanta([arXiv:2606.XXXXX](https://arxiv.org/abs/2606.XXXXX)).

 If more than one axion couples to photons, their combined signal in a helioscope may mimic that of a single axion.
-This work studies whether a next-generation helioscope such as IAXO could tell them apart, exploiting the spectral imprint of *axion flavor oscillations* on the converted X-ray spectrum.
+This work studies whether a next-generation helioscope such as IAXO could tell them apart, exploiting the spectral imprint of *axion flavor oscillations* on the converted X-ray spectrum to resolve the multi-axion scenario.

 The analysis was carried out in two complementary ways that cross-check each other: a binned likelihood analysis (`binned/`, C. Miró) and an unbinned one